jackrieger/core-1-interaction/sessions/14/index.md

 # Lecture - some good practices
 # Q&A coding
+# Work on revisions
-# Office hours - final prep
+# Office hours - final prep ?